 A major attraction is its vast, 19th-century Citadel, surrounded by a moat and thick stone walls.
 The Citadel is a large open complex, with beautiful buildings and trees-laden pathways.
 It was too large for us to explore in half a day, that too with the June sun beating down.

 We also visited the Thein Mu Pagoda, also known as Pagoda of the Celestial Lady, on the northern bank of the Perfume River.
 This is about 3 km from the Citadel.
 Its iconic seven-story pagoda is regarded as the unofficial symbol of the city.

 This would be a long but an interesting day.
 Make sure you are wearing comfortable shoes or sandals to walk around.
 And are protected sufficiently against the strong sun.
 You can book this day tour that includes the spectacular Hai Van Pass, Hue’s Imperial Citadel, Thien Mu Pagoda, and the Khai Dinh Tomb.

 Things to do in Danang: A cycling tour to see the natural beauty

 While the cultural cities of Hue and Hoi An are a must-visit, do travel beyond them, and enjoy some of central Vietnam’s laid-back scenery.
 You can explore this by bicycle, motorbike or boat trips.

+I was highly recommended a cycling tour while researching what to do in Danang and it turned out to be fab!
 We had booked a countryside cycling tour with Heaven and Earth Tours, a little shop in Hoi An town.
 They had our bicycles ready – one for my husband with a seat behind to comfortably seat our daughter and another one for me.

 First, the cycles had to be loaded onto a boat and we crossed the river to the other side.
 In many places, nets were pulled out of the water, seemingly sunning themselves.
 Our guide explained that the nets are lowered in the water mornings and evenings to catch the fish.